Italian Renaissance: Thirteenth century

 In the 13th century, much of Europe experienced strong economic growth.
 The trade routes of the Italian states linked with those of established Mediterranean ports and eventually the Hanseatic League of the Baltic and northern regions of Europe to create a network economy in Europe for the first time since the 4th century.
-The city-states of Italy expanded greatly during this period and grew in power to become de facto fully independent of the Holy Roman Empire; apart from the Kingdom of Naples, outside powers kept their armies out of Italy.
-During this period, the modern commercial infrastructure developed, with double-entry book-keeping, joint stock companies, an international banking system, a systematized foreign exchange market, insurance, and government debt.
-Florence became the centre of this financial industry and the gold florin became the main currency of international trade.
+The city-states of Italy expanded greatly during this period and grew in power to become de facto fully independent of the Holy Roman Empire; and apart from the Kingdom of Naples, outside powers kept their armies out of Italy.
+Crucially, during this period, since Christians had not been allowed to lend money nor the Jews to farm, the Jewish communities developed a modern commercial infrastructure, with double-entry book-keeping, joint stock companies, an international banking system, systematized foreign exchange market, insurance, government debt (and would one day finance the voyages of Christopher Columbus through the pooling of resources and financial risk).
+Florence became the center of this financial industry, and the gold florin became the main currency of international trade.

-The new mercantile governing class, who gained their position through financial skill, adapted to their purposes the feudal aristocratic model that had dominated Europe in the Middle Ages.
+The new mercantile governing class, who gained their position through the loss of two-thirds of the Western European population in recurring plagues (followed by the Muslim sale of over a million Christian slaves into Africa) left acute labor shortages and a civilization able to demand higher pay and even private land ownership in return.
+The smaller population ultimately replaced the feudal aristocratic model that had dominated Europe in the Middle Ages.

 A feature of the High Middle Ages in Northern Italy was the rise of the urban communes which had broken from the control by bishops and local counts.
-In much of the region, the landed nobility was poorer than the urban patriarchs in the High Medieval money economy whose inflationary rise left land-holding aristocrats impoverished.
+In much of the region, the landed nobility was poorer than the urban patriarchs in the high medieval money economy, whose inflationary rise left land-holding aristocrats impoverished.
 The increase in trade during the early Renaissance enhanced these characteristics.
-The decline of feudalism and the rise of cities influenced each other; for example, the demand for luxury goods led to an increase in trade, which led to greater numbers of tradesmen becoming wealthy, who, in turn, demanded more luxury goods.
-This atmosphere of assumed luxury of the time created a need for the creation of visual symbols of wealth, an important way to show a family's affluence and taste.
+The sharp decline in population led to a new class that replaced the serfs of feudalism and the rise of cities were synergistic; the demand for luxury goods, for example, led to an increase in trade, which led to greater numbers of tradesmen becoming wealthy, who, in turn, created a demand for spices and luxury goods.
+This change gave the merchants almost complete control of the governments of the Italian city-states, again enhancing trade.
+This atmosphere created a demand for visual symbols of wealth.

+In other words, the middle class was born.

-This change also gave the merchants almost complete control of the governments of the Italian city-states, again enhancing trade.
-One of the most important effects of this political control was security.
-Those that grew extremely wealthy in a feudal state ran the constant risk of running afoul of the monarchy and having their lands confiscated, as famously occurred to Jacques Cœur in France.
+One of the most important effects of political control was security.
+Those who grew extremely wealthy in a feudal state ran the constant risk of running afoul of the monarchy and having their lands confiscated, as famously happened to Jacques Cœur in France.
 The northern states also kept many medieval laws that severely hampered commerce, such as those against usury, and prohibitions on trading with non-Christians.
 In the city-states of Italy, these laws were repealed or rewritten.